 How do I become involved?

-Please complete THIS ONLINE APPLICATION FORM if you are interested in joining the group.
+Please complete THIS ONLINE APPLICATION FORM if you would like to be contacted about joining the group in the future.

 Help for family and friends

 Mental illness often has a ‘ripple effect’ on families and friends of young people experiencing mental health difficulties.